Carbon Lock-inÂ

 Volume 30, Issue 4, March 2002

-Identified niche strategies for breaking lock-in and highlighted the potential need for exogenous shocks to enable transition.
+Identified niche strategies for breaking lock-in and highlighted the role of exogenous shocks in enabling transition..

 Globalizing Carbon Lock-in